Timeseries

 consecutive rows above a certain threshold.

-:param scale: Type of scaling approach to use.
+Type of scaling approach to use.

-Acceptable arguments are `'absolute'` (consider the difference
+Acceptable arguments are

-between rows) and `'percentage'` (consider the percentage
+* `'percentage'` (consider the percentage change between rows).

-:param direction: Type of method used to handle the sign change when
+direction: Type of method used to handle the sign change when

 comparing consecutive rows.

-Acceptable arguments are `'increasing'` (only consider rows
+Acceptable arguments are

-:param threshold: The value to check if consecutive row comparisons
+threshold: The value to check if consecutive row comparisons

 exceed.
 Always uses a greater than comparison.
-Must be `>= 0.0`;
+Must be `>= 0.0`.

 each column in the provided DataFrame.
 If set to `True`, will